system-zero/system-zero/data/docs/la.md

   - syntax errors are fatal and terminate execution

   - integer types can be specified in:
+    - binary notation (base 2) that start with "0b" and consists with 0|1 characters
+    - octal notation (base 8) that start with "0" and consists with [0-7] characters
     - base 10
-    - hexadecimal notation (base 16) that start with 0[xX] and consists with [0-9][a-f][A-F] characters
+    - hexadecimal notation (base 16) that start with "0[xX]" and consists with [0-9][a-f][A-F] characters
-    - octal notation (base 8) that start with 0 and consists with [0-7] characters
-    - binary notation (base 2) that start with 0b and consists with 0|1 characters

   - single characters can be specified as integers, when are enclosed in signle
     quotes:

       'a' => 97

-    this doesn't limit for characters in the ASCII range:
+    those doesn't limit for characters in the ASCII range, in that case it return the codepoint of the UTF8 byte sequence:

       'α' => 945

-    but they can be also specified in hexadecimal notation using this form:
+    They can be also specified in hexadecimal notation using this form:

       '\x{3b1}' => 945

-   - multiline literal strings are enclosed also in double quotes, but they can continue to the next line if an escape '\' character is encountered before the new line character
+   - multiline literal strings are enclosed also in double quotes, but they can continue to the next line if an escape '\' character is encountered before the new line character.
+In any other case it is considered an error.

-   - variables can be declared in consecutive manner, separated with a comma and they can spawn to multiply lines
+   - variables can be declared in consecutive manner, separated with a comma and they can spawn to multiply lines, e.g.,:

+       var i = 0, ii = 1,
+         a = null,
+         integer[2] b = [1, 2],
+         m = {"key" : "value"}

 # Lexical Scope and visibility order
   - standard scope (lookup for standard operators and internal functions first)